dreamjade/Exozodi/one_zodi/readme.md

 See [exosims.ipynb](exosims.ipynb) for details.

 # ExoVista
 See [test.ipynb](https://github.com/dreamjade/ExoVista/blob/main/test.ipynb) in [ExoVista](https://github.com/dreamjade/ExoVista) for details.
+You may need to clone the [ExoVista](https://github.com/dreamjade/ExoVista) repo and install ExoVista first.

 # Flat
 22 mag/as^2